 Drug Addict and Alcoholic Relapse Prevention

 Addiction is a disease that can be treated just like any other disease.
 However, like some chronic illnesses, substance abuse can only be managed and not cured.
 There are available medications that can help people overcome their addiction and allow them to beat the powerful psychological dependency in addition to rehab and therapy.
 Recovering from addiction is not easy, but with the right support and professional help, it is possible to make a successful recovery.
 It is important to note that experiencing a relapse is common.
 This is why most successful programs have drug addict and alcoholic relapse prevention built in to them.
 These programs help identify high-risk situations that may encourage a person to relapse, according to the University of Washington.
-If you are worried that you or someone close to you may be addicted to drugs or alcohol, you can call our confidential hotline at 800-660-0986 for advice.
+If you are worried that you or someone close to you may be addicted to drugs or alcohol, you can call our confidential hotline at 1-888-439-3435 Who Answers? for advice.

 Why Do People Relapse

 A relapse refers to a person who resumes the use of a substance that he or she once was addicted to.
 A person is most likely to relapse within the first 12 months of completing treatment.
 A relapse can occur for a variety of reasons but is usually initiated with what is known as triggers.
 Everyone has different triggers, which usually revolve around these three components: re-exposure to the drug, stress, and environment.
 For example, people who go to pubs and see friends they used to take drugs with for the first time since their treatment are highly likely to relapse.
 This is because of old triggers or basically things they are familiar with that connect to the substance.
 These triggers will also bring back good memories of using the substance, making the person question about stopping.

 Inpatient and outpatient alcohol and drug addiction rehab programs have helped many patients who had become addicted to one or more substances break their addictions and return to normal, productive lives.